mapado/watch-module/README.md

 npx watch-module /path/to/my/module
 ```

-watch-module will detect code changes in your module, run the `build` script and copy the code into your `node_modules` folder.
+watch-module will detect code changes in your module, run the `build` script (if available) and copy the code into your `node_modules` folder.
+wtach-module will first try to locate an `src/` directory at project root, if it is not found it will look for a `lib/` directory, if it fails too it will watch the whole rpoject from the root

 ### Multiple packages